mritschel/docker-oracle12c-apex5/README.md

 ## Content

-This Dockerfile is based on Maksym Bilenko's work for [sath89/oracle-12c](https://hub.docker.com/r/sath89/oracle-12c/).
+This Dockerfile is based on my work for [https://hub.docker.com/r/mritschel/oraclebase].
+The version is based on the image with Oracle Enterprise Linux 7.1 and Oracle Database 12c R1.
 The resulting image contains the following:

-* Ubuntu 14.04.3 LTS
+* Oracle Enterprise Linux 7.1
-* Oracle Database 12.1.0.2 Standard Edition 2
+* Oracle Database 12.1.0.2 Enterprise Edition
 	* Apex 5.0.3
 	* Java(TM) SE Runtime Environment (build 1.8.0_91-b14)
+	* Perl 5.14.1

 Pull the latest trusted build from [here](https://hub.docker.com/r/mritschel/oracle12c-apex/).